 On labels, the producer can emphasise the presence or the absence of a certain ingredient (e.g. GMO, saturated fat, gluten-free, etc.); a time dimension can lead to labels like "New" / "New formula" or, by constrast, "Original recipe" / "Old style".

 More broadly, product differentiation can be:

 1. the indirect effect of different endowments in raw materials, know-how, style preference of different firms ignoring each others;

-conscious choice, out of firm strategies, to position each product against
+2. the conscious choice, out of firm strategies, to position each product against competitors;

 In perspective 2, how to achieve product differentiation?
 The steps are the following: